RsyncProject/rsync/rsyncd.conf.5.md

 ## AUTHOR

-rsync was written by Andrew Tridgell and Paul Mackerras.
+Rsync was written by Andrew Tridgell and Paul Mackerras.
 Many people have later contributed to it.

 Mailing lists for support and development are available at